Private and Robust Distributed Nonconvex Optimization via Polynomial Approximation: Introduction

-Compared to the conference version \cite{he2020cdc}, we \romannumeral1) fulfill privacy preservation, \romannumeral2) elaborate on the strategies to deal with diverse network imperfections, and \romannumeral3) add all the omitted proofs.
-The main contributions are as follows. \begin{itemize} \item We propose PR-CPOA to solve distributed optimization problems with nonconvex univariate objectives and convex constraint sets, pursuing privacy preservation and robustness against network imperfections.
-We demonstrate that it maintains the advantages of CPCA in obtaining $\epsilon$ globally optimal solutions for any arbitrarily small given precision $\epsilon$ and being distributed terminable. \item A new privacy-preserving mechanism is incorporated into PR-CPOA to prevent sensitive local objective functions from being disclosed.
-This mechanism exploits the randomness in both the obfuscation and the blockwise insertions of vector states.
-We thoroughly analyze the effect of privacy preservation through $(\alpha,\beta)$-data-privacy and demonstrate that the accuracy of solutions and the privacy of local objectives are simultaneously ensured. \item We address the robustness issue in face of various network imperfections.
-We prove that the proposed algorithm keeps effective and accurate when such imperfections are present, and there is no need to carefully select proper step-sizes in different circumstances. \end{itemize}
+\begin{itemize} \item We propose PR-CPOA to solve distributed optimization problems with nonconvex univariate objectives and convex constraint sets, pursuing privacy preservation and robustness against network imperfections.
+We demonstrate that it maintains the advantages of CPCA in obtaining $\epsilon$ globally optimal solutions for any arbitrarily small given precision $\epsilon$ and being distributed terminable. \item We incorporate a new privacy-preserving mechanism to prevent sensitive local objective functions from being disclosed.
+This mechanism exploits two types of randomness.
+One lies in the obfuscation of local states with zero-sum random noises.
+The other is the randomness in the blockwise insertions of perturbed vector states to make their dimensions uncertain to the adversaries. \item We prove that in the scope of $(\alpha,\beta)$-data-privacy\cite{he2018preserving}, a stronger privacy guarantee is obtained compared to the design where existing algorithms (e.g., \cite{manitara2013privacy,mo2017privacy}) are directly extended to handle vector states.
+Moreover, we demonstrate that the solution accuracy and privacy of local objectives are simultaneously ensured.
+These guarantees are in contrast with differentially private distributed convex optimization algorithms\cite{han2017differentially,hale2018cloud,nozari2018differentially,ding2022differentially}. \item We address the robustness issue in the face of various network imperfections.
+We employ the push-sum average consensus protocol\cite{kempe2003gossip} as a backbone to handle time-varying directed graphs and discuss its asynchronous extensions.
+We analyze the relationship between the accuracy of iterations and that of the obtained solutions, thus verifying that PR-CPOA remains effective against the above network imperfections.
+Thanks to the linear, consensus-type iterations, we are free from selecting appropriate step sizes in different settings. \end{itemize}

+Compared to the conference version \cite{he2020cdc}, we \romannumeral1) explore the design and analysis of the privacy-preserving mechanism for approximation-based distributed optimization, \romannumeral2) investigate the strategies to deal with diverse network imperfections, and \romannumeral3) provide rigorous analysis of the accuracy and complexities.